 Folk Architecture & Daily Life Scancen "Strochitsy"

-If one would like to look into the history of Belarus, to feel the cultural identity of our people and find out the way theylived in the old days, one should visit the ethnographic Museum that is near Minsk.
-Skansen is the name of the world's first folklore cultural and historical open-air museum in Sweden.
-There is something alike in Belarus.
+If one would like to look into the history of Belarus, to feel the cultural identity of our people and find out the way they lived in the old days, one should visit the ethnographic Museum that is near Minsk.
 It is a charming tiny village situated on the picturesque banks of the river Ptich.
 Examples of wooden folk architecture of all regions of Belarus are represented here.
-The skansen museum represents a whole village of architectural specimens of the 17-th – 20-th centuries.
-The creation of a museum was preceded by a number of articles on pages of republican editions about need of preservation of monuments of wooden architecture and national material culture.
+The museum represents a whole village of architectural specimens of the XVII - XX centuries.
+The creation of the museum was preceded by a number of articles in our mass media about the need of preservation of monuments of wooden architecture and national material culture.

 The idea to develop an open-air complex was first voiced by well-known Belarusian artist Ferdynand Ruszczyc in 1908.
 However, World War I and World War II, the need to rebuild the postwar country postponed the opening of the museum for many decades.